Formulary

 Notes

-1. NICE HST8: Burosumab (Crysvita) is recommended for treating X-linked hypophosphataemia (XLH) with radiographic evidence of bone disease in children aged 1 year and over, and young people with growing bones (October 2018) (NHS England commissioned).
+1. NICE HST8: Burosumab (Crysvita) is recommended, within its marketing authorisation, for treating X-linked hypophosphataemia (XLH) with radiographic evidence of bone disease in children aged 1 year and over, and in young people with growing bones, only if the company provides it according to the commercial arrangement (October 2018, updated April 2025).

 2. NICE TA993: Burosumab (Crysvita) is recommended, within its marketing authorisation, as an option for treating X-linked hypophosphataemia (XLH) in adults, only if the company provides it according to the commercial arrangement (August 2024).